isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-05-18-color-me-dark.md

 Mr. James started the Colored Men’s Improvement Association.
 Daddy’s the president and Mr. James is the treasurer…The men in the CMIA repaired the roof of our schoolhouse” (pp. 10, 17).
 Mr. Love takes initiative, and organizes the men in his community.
-After the inception of the local Colored Men’s Improvement Association, or CMIA, Mr. Love continues to devote time as the organization’s leader.
+After the inception of the CMIA, Mr. Love continues to devote time as the organization’s leader.
 Mr. Love spearheads important projects in the community.
 His timely, organized response to the schoolhouse’s leaky roof facilitates a quick repair.
 Thanks to Mr. Love and the other men in the CMIA, the local